AlanDouglasDan/lendsqr-fe-test/README.md

 │   └── components   # Contains important Re-useable data
 │   └── pages        # Files for site pages (.tsx)
 │   └── constants    # Basic reusable constants utilized
-│   └── hooks        # Contains functions for making API calls │   └── routes       # Defines all the routes for the app │   └── types        # Has all the predefined interfaces for variables and functions in the app │   └── utils        # Contains helper functions for some logic in the app
+│   └── queries      # Contains functions for making API calls │   └── routes       # Defines all the routes for the app │   └── types        # Has all the predefined interfaces for variables and functions in the app │   └── utils        # Contains helper functions for some logic in the app